House of Daskaloski family: Architecture

 The building is modest in size.
 The first (ground) floor is made of stone, leveled with wooden sashes in dry masonry.
 There is brick arched decoration above the shuttered windows.
 The costume workshop and the sales shop were on the ground floor.
 The second floor is built of solid brick and has wooden windows also arched with solid brick.
 On this floor were the living rooms.
 The mezzanine and roof construction is made of chestnut beams.
 The roof is multi-pitched with tiles placed on a canvas of boards.
-The staircase that connects the ground floor and the first floor is also made of chestnut wood, and all the internal doors are made of chestnut.
+The staircase that connects the ground floor and the first floor is also made of chestnut wood, as are all the internal doors.
 On the floor there is a centrally located closed porch, bay window sticking out on wooden beams with decoration specifically for this village, called Vevčanski kučinja (lit.
 Vevčani dogs).
-The wooden roof construction beams, which form the eaves with wooden planks, are also decorated with such decorations.
+The wooden roof construction beams, which form the eaves with wooden planks, are also adorned with such decorations.